 White Willow (Salix Alba) is anti-rheumatic, anti-inflammatory, analgesic, antiseptic, and astringent.
 It can cool a fever, relieve pain, and is known as a bitter digestive tonic.
-Willow contains high levels of acetylsalicylic acid, which is commonly known as aspirin.
-(Aspirin was the first of the modern generation of plant-derived drugs.)
+Willow contains high levels of acetylsalicylic acid which is commonly known as aspirin.

-Willow bark has been used medicinally for thousands of years.
 Hippocrates, the Greek physician for whom the Hippocratic Oath is named, wrote about a bitter powder extracted from willow bark that could ease pain and reduce fevers.
+Cultures all over the world have used white willow bark for its medicinal properties.

 Most often used as a headache remedy, willow bark can be dried, powdered and added to honey.
 The resulting mixture can then be stored in small jars and taken by the spoonful when needed.
 Willow leaves can also be chewed raw if immediate relief is needed.